openapi-ui/openapi-ts-request/.changeset/afraid-news-know.md

 'openapi-ts-request': patch
 ---

-fix: 生成的类型缺少namespace问题; refactor test cases to use vitest as testing framework
+fix: refactor test cases to use vitest as testing framework